Genesis-Metallicity: Universal Non-Parametric Gas-Phase Metallicity Estimation

 \section{Acknowledgments}

 We greatly appreciate comments from the referee on both the manuscript and the public code, which substantially improved the presentation of the data and methodology, as well as the accessibility of the software.
 We are grateful to the statistics editor, whose feedback helped shape the discussion in Appendix \ref{app: KDE}.
 We also appreciate comments from Chris Willott, which were crucial in identifying a bug in the initial version (v1.0) of the public code.
-This work was made possible by the public release of the reduced JWST NIRSpec MSA spectra acquired through the JADES and JOF programs.
+This work was made possible by the public release of the reduced JWST NIRSpec MSA spectra acquired through the JADES and JOF programs; all the JWST data used in this work can be found in MAST: \dataset[10.17909/8tdj-8n28]{http://dx.doi.org/10.17909/8tdj-8n28}.
 Moreover, we heavily used the latest release of the SDSS data (DR18).
 This work was supported by research grants (VIL16599, VIL54489) from VILLUM FONDEN.